luwenlianglu/EchoODE/README.md

-Implementation of Echo-ODE
+Implementation of Echo-ODE with torch=3.7  Run main.py

-Run main.py